italohdc/italohdc.github.io/_posts/2018-06-01-snake-q-learning.md

 {% include image.html file="snake-q-learning/update-q-value.png" %}

-It's executed after the action is taken and the reward is know.
+It's executed after the action is taken and the reward is known.

 #### Actions